fgero/dhcpv6-mod/docs/CONFIGURE.md

 You need to be in SSH on the router.

-For that you can create a `test-files` subdirectory in `/data/dhcpv6-mod` clone dir (note: test-files/ will be "gitignored") :
+For that you can optionally create a `test-files` subdirectory in `/data/dhcpv6-mod` clone dir (note: test-files/ will be "gitignored") :

 ```bash
 cd /data/dhcpv6-mod    # or to any clone directory